DonHulieo/server_scenarios/README.md

 **Q: Can I contact you on Discord or anywhere else for one on one support?**

-**A:** NO. If you do happen to tag me on codewalker or DM me on the FiveM forums, you will be ignored.
+**A:** NO. If you do happen to tag me in any of the discord servers I am in regarding this resource, or DM me on the FiveM forums, you will be ignored.

 ------------------